 All our coaches are certified in CPR-AED/First Aid.
 We believe in ongoing learning from multiple sources both within and outside the CrossFit community.
 We preach form and technique over weight and speed.

 Ask yourself What is your Why/Value?
-Mine is "To inspire others to believe in themselves, so that they can live a better life."
+Mine is "To inspire others to believe in themselves, so that they can live their best life."
 How do you get there?
 "Building strong cores in mind and body."
 What helps me to reach my Value - Moving properly, picking things up & putting them down.
-DO MORE - SUCK LESS - LIVE BETTER.

 CrossFit kicks my butt in a totally different way than I ever physically experienced before, it taught me to appreciate every muscle in my body and how important building from the core means in overall life.
 I thought a triathlon was a multi-event but I was so wrong, CrossFit is total body.
 CrossFit is not about being an expert in one area but being a master of many, which is how I believe is the best way to live.

 I have been athletic all my life in various avenues from group to individual sport activities.
-I am naturally competitive and live to learn.
+I live to learn, experience new things and grow as a human being.
 After many years of endurance racing which included 6 marathons, 3 Ironman distance triathlons, a one day 200 mile organized bike ride plus numerous running races, century bike rides, and shorter distance triathlons my mind and body burned out and I was looking for something that would challenge me physically and mentally, CrossFit is the answer.
+I started CrossFit in my mid 40's and knew that this was my forever sport, now in my 60's

 "Life isn't about finding yourself.
 Life is about creating yourself." - George Bernard Shaw